 Chrissie Jackson

 Chrissie grew-up on the emerald coast of Fort Walton and Destin Florida when those were little more than fishing villages.
 Immersed between the crystal clear gulf water, white sand beaches and back bay with its black water bayous, Chrissie could not help but love nature.
-She eventually left college to operate her own boat charter service, then became a yacht broker.
+Her first hunt was with her three brothers when she was a young girl in the piney woods of the Florida panhandle.
+Later in life she eventually left college to operate her own boat charter service, then became a yacht broker.
 She sold John a Hatteras Sport Fisherman and fell in love.
+Her interests in both hunting and fishing have tracked those of her husband, first through leadership in fishing clubs, then through hunting organizations around the world.

 Chrissie is the co-founder of Conservation Force and has served as the hands-on CFO for 26 years.
 She serves as the Foundation’s Secretary and Treasurer and on the Board of Directors.
 She serves without pay because every cent is needed for conservation.

 Chrissie co-founded Books for Africa of the CAMPFIRE PROGRAM in collaboration with African Resources Trust, Zimbabwe.
-Since that date she has initiated, administered, and monitored thousands of projects and programs across the globe including over one-thousand bush schools, teachers’ houses, water wells, medical facilities and a great deal more rural development.
-The projects have included many hundreds of wildlife conservation and poaching control projects and programs.
+As the Coordinator of Conservation Force's Hunting Operator and Community Programs, she has initiated, administered, and monitored thousands of community benefit and development projects and programs across the globe including over one-thousand bush schools, teachers’ houses, water wells, medical facilities and a great deal more rural development.
+The projects have included many hundreds of wildlife conservation and poaching control activities and programs.

 Chrissie heads Conservation Force’s Habitat for Hunting Program, which is Conservation Force’s Land Trust Division (conservation easements, mitigation banks, and full land ownership).
 The program has secured as much as one-hundred million dollars of habitat a year for over 20 years.